Digitising course readings using the CLA HE Licence

 STEP 2: Do you have permission from the copyright owner to re-use the material?
 If the answer is yes, self-scanning and upload is usually permitted.
 Has copyright expired?
 Do you own the copyright?
 If this is the case then you can choose to share the work.
 If the answer is no to any of these questions, self-scan is not permitted.
 You are required to use the Library Scanning Service.

 STEP 3: Submit a scanning request.
-We will check that your request complies with the CLA licence, scan and upload it to the specific study module or the iFindReading list for you.
+We will check that your request complies with the CLA licence, scan and create a link to the content for you.
 Complete one form per item giving a full bibliographic reference, module name and number, number of students and the module duration.
 Please return the completed form with a paper copy of the extract to the Document Supply office.
-Material is added within 1-7 days and instructions on how to activate the scan in Blackboard will be sent to you by email.
+Material is added within 1-7 days and a link will be sent to you by email.
 If your request is for material from an excluded publisher or for locations outside the current scanning territories and we are not permitted to create a scan, we may be able to add a photocopy to the library photocopied extracts collection.